Yes, all accommodation and camping is now open.

 Free Sat television systems should work on the campsite.
 We do not receive any Freeview signal (we are surrounded by hills).
 The analogue signal has now been switched off in Cumbria so only digital systems will work.
 However sometimes the weather can affect TV systems on the campsite so it is always best to bring a supply of books or DVDs!

 We have FreeSat televisions in all our bed and breakfast rooms, and in the bar.
 We do not have a Sky Sports subscription.
 However television reception can be affected by bad weather, particularly strong winds.

-The shop is generally open every day from 8am until 8pm.
-Hours may be extended in the summer and reduced in the autumn.
-Usually the shop would close from end of October until Easter.
+The shop is generally open every day from 8am until 6pm (until 8pm on Fridays and Saturdays).
+Hours may be extended in the summer and reduced in the winter.